qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 Remarks: The left modifiers have a slight delay in combination with an outside pointer device (mouse, stylus).
 It seems this will be difficult to fix, because it is spread over two devices.
-To avoid the ±0.2 second delay, activate a layer where the modifiers are direct, such as the layer toggle on left shift.
+To avoid the ±0.2 second delay, activate a layer where the modifiers are direct, using the layer toggle on left shift.

 The two keys with ';' (Del;`_ACC`, Right;`_DRA`) do not auto-repeat on double tap, like QMK normal layer-tap keys.
 There is an uncluttered _Delete_ and _Right_ on the `_NSY` or `_MOV` layer respectively.